precondition/ProgramISO/ideas.md

     * If numpad is centered on <kbd>K</kbd>, <kbd>AltGr</kbd> could be used as `0`.
 (The spacebar could also be used but that's a bad candidate because I might need to input spaces between triplets of digits)
     * Centering the numpad on <kbd>I</kbd> instead could also be interesting.
 Why?
 Familiarity.
 7, 8, 9 do not move and neither do the comma and the dot which are often used in number entry.
 If numpad is centered on K, commas and dots will be harder to input.
     * Numbers are often used for indexing so it would be a good idea to add a colon at its classic QWERTY position on the numpad layer.
 For the same reasons, adding square brackets on e.g.<kbd>P</kbd> and<kbd>/</kbd> could also prove to be useful.
+    * Access numpad layer (possibly use Mode_switch since we're kinda running out of layers on the ProgramISO layout) with <kbd>LCTL</kbd> and use the rightmost home row key as Compose.
 * xcape can also be used to dual-role a level X switch and a level Y latch on the same key
 * I don't use PgUp and PgDn a lot and yet they occupy the home row. <kbd>S</kbd> and <kbd>D</kbd> could instead yield openers and closers (i.e. parens and brackets) on certain layers
 * Move accents away from Level 3 number row and add square brackets `[]` on level 3 of <kbd>9(</kbd> and <kbd>0)</kbd>